FarronF/limerick-council-meetings/meetings/2023/02/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th Januay 2023.md

 zoning for housing and recreation at Gregane Close.

-The Elected Members therefore resolved as follows:--- -
+The Elected Members therefore resolved as follows:
+---
+-

 On behalf of all the Elected Members of the Cappamore – Kilmallock Municipal